TACC/coe-332-sp23/docs/unit10/deployment.rst

 Syncing Git Repos
 -----------------

-A challenge you might encounter while working between the class VM (ISP) and the Kubernetes cluster (kube-2) is keeping your Git repository in sync.
-If you are doing most of your development ISP, you will need to commit and push those files to GitHub, then clone them on to kube-2.
-In practice, we will likely be editing different sets of files on the two machines (YAML files on kube-2, everything else on ISP), but it is a good idea to stay organized and keep everything in sync.
+A challenge you might encounter while working between the Jetstream VM (user-vm) and the Kubernetes cluster (kube) is keeping your Git repository in sync.
+If you are doing most of your development on Jetstream, you will need to commit and push those files to GitHub, then clone them on to Kubernetes.
+In practice, we will likely be editing different sets of files on the two machines (YAML files on kube, everything else on user-vm), but it is a good idea to stay organized and keep everything in sync.
 A sample workflow may resemble:

-1) Imagine the repository on GitHub is newly cloned to ISP and kube-2, and everything is in sync.
-Then, edit some files on ISP, commit changes, and push to GitHub:
+1) Imagine the repository on GitHub is newly cloned to Jetstream and Kubernetes, and everything is in sync.
+Then, edit some files on Jetstream, commit changes, and push to GitHub:

 .. code-block:: console

-   [isp02]$ git add .
+   [user-vm]$ git add .
-   [isp02]$ git commit -m "message"
+   [user-vm]$ git commit -m "message"
-   [isp02]$ git push
+   [user-vm]$ git push

-2) Now we would say GitHub is one commit ahead of the remote repository on kube-2.
+2) Now we would say GitHub is one commit ahead of the remote repository on Kubernetes.
-   Log in to kube-2, and pull in the remote changes:
+   Log in to Kubernetes, and pull in the remote changes:

 .. code-block:: console

-   [kube-2]$ git remote update
+   [kube]$ git remote update
-   [kube-2]$ git pull
+   [kube]$ git pull

 3) Everything is back in sync again.
-Next, edit some files on kube-2, commit changes, and push to GitHub:
+Next, edit some files on the Kubernetes cluster, commit changes, and push to GitHub:

 .. code-block:: console

-   [kube-2]$ git add .
+   [kube]$ git add .
-   [kube-2]$ git commit -m "message"
+   [kube]$ git commit -m "message"
-   [kube-2]$ git push
+   [kube]$ git push

-4) Now we would say GitHub is one commit ahead of the report repository on ISP.
+4) Now we would say GitHub is one commit ahead of the report repository on Jetstream.
-   Log back in to ISP, and pull in the remote changes:
+   Log back in to Jetstream, and pull in the remote changes:

 .. code-block:: console

-   [isp02]$ git remote update
+   [user-vm]$ git remote update
-   [isp02]$ git pull
+   [user-vm]$ git pull

 Finally the origin (GitHub) and both remote copies of the repository are in sync